 Medina Holy City

-Medina served as the capital of the Muslim Caliphate for many years until the fourth caliph moved the political centre to the city of Kufa in modern-day Iraq.
-The holy city changed hands many times over the ensuing decades, though always remained an important city to the Islamic faith.
-To this day, many Muslims visit the city over the course of their lives to learn more about the history of Islam and pay tribute ot the Prophet Muhammed.
+Medina served as the capital of the Muslim Caliphate for many years until the fourth caliph moved the political center to Kufa in modern-day Iraq.
+The holy city changed hands many times over the ensuing decades, though always remained important to the Islamic faith.
+Many Muslims visit over the course of their lifetime to learn more about the history of Islam and pay tribute to the Prophet Muhammed.